davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/README.md

 ### 🔴 [Advanced: Production-Ready Agent Framework](./03-advanced/README.md)
 **Build Enterprise-Grade Solutions** | 90 minutes | Completely Self-Directed

-Rebuild your customer service solution using code-first approaches with Azure AI Agent Framework, demonstrating production-ready patterns and enterprise best practices.
+Build a customer service solution using code-first approaches with production patterns.

 **Your Choice**: Python, .NET, JavaScript, or any framework you prefer!